space789/hello-world/README.md

 # hello
-This is my note place
+This is my note place \n
-I will put some own code to github verilog code c/c++ java c#
+I will put some own code to github \
+verilog HDL
+c/c++
+java
+c#